Get Tech Tips

 Motor Service Factor

-When a motor is running above its Full Load Amps and in the Service Factor range it may function but its operational life will be shorter and it will generally run at lower efficiency and power factor.
+When a motor is running above its full load amps and in the service factor range, it may function, but its operational life will be shorter.
+It will also generally run at lower efficiency and power factor.

 In other words, only go into the “service factor” range when necessary, not as a matter of normal operation.